 This group will be considered for funding after those in the high and medium priority groups have been awarded.
 Students may get a contribution towards transport and equipment.
 A cash bursary may be available if funds permit Payments will be made on an as needed basis

 Free school meals are also available to students in full time education who meet the criteria specified by Reading Borough Council.

 How can I apply?

-Application forms can be collected from Mrs Rackley in the Finance office or Miss Bauman in E4 and should be returned before October Half Term.
+Application forms can be collected from Mrs Rackley in the Finance office or Mrs Kaminska in the Study Room and should be returned before October Half Term.